Getting Started

 Yes.
 You can save your layout as a project file that includes the paper size, orientation, grid settings, image positions, and all editing adjustments.
 Load the project file later to pick up where you left off.

-The project file stores references to your image file paths.
-If you move or rename the source images after saving, the app may not be able to locate them when you reload the project.
-Keep your source images in the same location for best results.
+The project file saves references to your original image file locations, along with your layout settings and editing adjustments.
+If you move or rename the original image files after saving, the app will not be able to reload them when you open the project.
+Keep your original photos in the same location for best results.

 Troubleshooting